 The bill amends RCW 61.24.157 to establish a foreclosure prevention fee of $80 for each residential mortgage loan related to property in Washington, with certain exemptions.
 Specifically, reverse mortgage loans for individuals aged 60 and older, as well as chattel loans or retail installment contracts for purchasing dwellings secured as personal property, are exempt from this fee.
-Additionally, if a borrower is financing a purchase of residential real property through specific state-administered programs, the fee will only apply to the first lien residential mortgage loan.
+Additionally, if a borrower is financing a purchase transaction through specific state-administered programs, the fee will only apply to the first lien residential mortgage loan.
 The bill also mandates that the foreclosure prevention fee be disclosed in accordance with federal and state law, although it may be excluded from the finance charge calculation.

 Statutes affected: Original bill: 61.24.157